Sideline evaluation of concussion

 Concussions are common, but complex, traumatic brain injuries seen in athletes of all ages and skill levels in a wide variety of athletic settings.
 Given the variability of the clinical presentation associated with concussion, it is important that team physicians and other clinicians responsible for the care of athletes perform a systematic and comprehensive sideline evaluation of each athlete with a suspected concussion.

 This topic reviews the risk factors, clinical presentation, sideline evaluation, and initial management of adolescent and adult athletes with a concussion.
 More detailed discussions of mild traumatic brain injury and trauma assessment are provided separately.
-(See "Concussion and mild traumatic brain injury" and "Minor head trauma in infants and children: Evaluation" and "Postconcussion syndrome" and "Initial management of trauma in adults".)
+(See "Acute mild traumatic brain injury (concussion) in adults" and "Minor head trauma in infants and children: Evaluation" and "Postconcussion syndrome" and "Initial management of trauma in adults".)

 A concussion is a complex, trauma-induced pathophysiological process affecting the brain.
 The biomechanical forces involved in the trauma (eg, acceleration, deceleration, rotation) can injure the brain via a direct blow to the head, face, or neck, or via a blow to the body that transmits force to the head (eg, whiplash).
 The ensuing brain disturbance is due to neurometabolic dysfunction, which manifests in a wide variety of symptoms and signs that may or may not include loss of consciousness [1,2].
 No gross structural abnormalities are seen with conventional neuroimaging.